Dr. Fager: Stud career

 Posthumously, he was the leading sire in North America of 1977 and finished second in 1978.
 From 265 named foals, he sired 172 winners (64.9%), 35 of whom were stakes winners.
 His most famous offspring include American Champion Two-Year-Old Filly Dearly Precious, 1978 co-champion sprinter Dr. Patches, Tree of Knowledge, Canadian champion L'Alezane and important broodmare Killaloe, the dam of Fappiano.

 Pedigree

-Dr. Fager is inbred 3 x 4 to Bull Dog, meaning Bull Dog appears once in the third generation of his pedigree and once in the fourth generation.
+Dr. Fager is inbred 3S x 4D to the stallion Bull Dog, meaning that he appears third generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Dr. Fager is inbred 4S x 5D x 5D to the stallion Teddy, meaning that he appears fourth generation once on the sire side of his pedigree, and fifth generation twice (via La Troienne and Bull Dog) on the dam side of his pedigree.